Sign In

 --Output: 2,553,475.8

 Here, we use this function to find the distance between two cities (Lahore and Doha) using the great circle formula (opens new window).
-The distance returned is in meters and as we can verify, its correct (opens new window).
-Here, the difference of a few kms is due to the selection of centers of the cities.
+The distance returned is in meters and as we can verify, it's correct (opens new window).
+Here, the difference of a few km is due to the selection of centers of the cities.

 Weaviate also supports geo data and while it doesn’t feature a geospatial search function yet, it allows us to filter on the basis of geo-coordinates to search within a specific area.
 Like this code takes the desired location’s coordinates and looks within 500m circle.